anpham6/squared-functions/README.md

     useOriginalHtmlPage: false, // May produce better results when using custom elements

     removeInlineStyles: false, // Strip style="" attribute from all elements (useOriginalHtmlPage: false)
-    removeUnusedSelectors: false, // selectors with :pseudo-class (not recommend for pages with forms [:valid] and active states [:hover])
+    removeUnusedSelectors: false, // Selectors with :pseudo-class (not recommend for pages with forms [:valid] and active states [:hover])
-    removeUnusedClasses: false, // selectors without :pseudo-class
+    removeUnusedClasses: false, // Selectors without :pseudo-class
     removeUnusedVariables: false, // --custom-variables
-    removeUnusedFonts: false, // @font-face
+    removeUnusedFontFace: false, // @font-face
     removeUnusedKeyframes: false, // @keyframes
-    removeUnusedMediaQueries: false, // @media
+    removeUnusedMedia: false, // @media
     removeUnusedSupports: false, // @supports

-    // Styles that should be kept which are being used somewhere
+    // Styles that should be kept which are still being used
     retainUsedStyles: [
       /* CSS selectors (string | RegExp) */,
       /* CSS variables (string prefixed with '--') */,